From Earth to Art: How Pottery Clay Is Made and Processed

 Blending Clays to Achieve Desired Properties

 Commercial pottery clay is rarely a single type of clay.
 Producers combine multiple clays to balance plasticity, shrinkage, firing temperature, and strength.
 Primary clays like kaolin contribute stability at high temperatures but are relatively non-plastic.
-Secondary clays, such as ball clay, add plasticity, making the clay easier to shape and more cohesive during drying.
+Secondary clays like ball clay add plasticity, making the clay easier to shape and form.

 Other additives are incorporated to enhance performance.
-Feldspar acts as a flux, lowering the clay’s melting point and promoting vitrification.
-Silica increases strength and reduces shrinkage.
-Grog, which consists of pre-fired and ground clay, adds texture and helps prevent cracking.
-Occasionally, organic fibers or minerals are included for specialized effects.
-Together, these materials form a clay body with predictable behavior tailored to the intended ceramic technique.
+Feldspar acts as a flux, lowering the clay’s melting point and promoting vitrification of the clay body.
+Silica increases greenware strength and also aids in vitrification.
+Grog, which consists of pre-fired and ground clay, adds texture and helps prevent cracking by reducing shrinkage.
+Occasionally other minerals are included for specialized effects, like manganese or iron for speckled clay bodies.
+Together, these materials form a clay body with predictable behavior tailored to a desired outcome.

 Examples of Unique Clay Bodies